Welcome to the second part of our two-part blog series on how to get the most out of your landing pages.

 - A closing argument

-4. Social proof, like testimonials or logos of well-known businesses that use your product.
+4. Social proof, such as testimonials or logos of well-known businesses that use your product.

 5. A single call to action, with or without a subscription form.

-Once you’ve collected data on how your users interact with your landing pages, you can experiment with these elements and refine them for better performance.
+Here’s how Tableau uses these elements.
+Once you’ve collected interaction data on your landing pages, refine these elements for better performance.

 Examples of Great Landing Pages